-A heater-cooler unit is critically important to an invasive surgery because it helps keep the body’s organs at a safe temperature and also helps keep the blood circulating properly.
-About 250,000 surgeries are performed in the U.S. every year, and approximately 60 percent of them involve the use of a heater-cooler device.
+Heater-cooler units are critically important during invasive surgical procedures because they maintain a safe body temperature for the body and vital organs.
+In addition to keeping the body warm, they keep blood circulating through the body properly.
+About 250,000 surgeries are performed in the U.S. every year, and approximately 60% of them involve the use of a heater-cooler device.

 One of the most popular is the Stockert 3T Heater Cooler System, manufactured by the German company LivaNova PLC, which was formerly known as Sorin Group Deutschland GmbH.
 LivaNova issued a heater-cooler recall for the Stockert 3T in July 2015 due to a risk of contamination if proper disinfection maintenance procedures are not performed per the manufacturer’s instructions.

 The heater-cooler device stores water in a tank, and the water is kept at a particular temperature in order to heat or cool a patient’s blood or body as necessary.
 Many nontuberculous mycobacteria lawsuit plaintiffs, however, are alleging that the water in the device’s reservoir can become contaminated and spray into the air (aerosolize).
 A severe – possibly even fatal – infection can result.
 Patients who have experienced these complications are encouraged seek legal counsel to determine their eligibility to file a Heater Cooler infection lawsuit.

 The nontuberculous mycobacterium is relatively harmless most of the time.
 But if it invades the body of someone with a weakened immune system – such as someone who has just undergone an invasive surgical procedure – major problems can occur.

 Even worse, the damage can take months or even years to manifest.
 The infection itself can be difficult to detect because symptoms often resemble more benign conditions.
 These symptoms include: